imanuelgittens/ModDev/communicating_effectively/getting_started/exercise1.md

 ####Demonstrating Perseverance
 ---
 The most recent instance in which I demonstrated perseverance was on a project at my job.
-We built a solution for a client using code that worked on IE9 forward only to find out that the client needed the solution to work in IE8.
+We built a solution for a client using code that worked in IE9 forward, only to find out that the client needed the solution to work in IE8.
 Needless to say this was a very frustrating experience.
-Even though I wasn't doing all the coding, I did just as much work researching why things weren't working and suggesting ways to fix things (A lot of 12-14 hour work days).
+Even though I wasn't doing all the coding, I did just as much work researching why things weren't working and suggesting ways to fix them (a lot of 12-14 hour work days).
 In the end we managed to pull through, fixing things enough to get a working solution in IE8.

 ####What I Do For Fun
 ---